Nagi, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you choose the correct type.
-The majority of adapters currently sold are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Ensure that you choose the right kind.
+The vast majority of adapters currently available are just plugs and require your electronics to adjust the voltage themselves.
 If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+This one should be appropriate for most countries.

 • Airplane phone mount